tomvantilburg89/RickAndMortyChallenge/README.md

   - Updated episodes template files and controller
   - Refactored residents and character map to incorporate hook
   - commit Added character loop to character.show template
+- `BAXRMC-30` Update navigation template to accomodate Locations, Episodes and Characters
+  -
 ---

 # Used resources